Est. Whitetail Population

 Non-resident hunting license and deer permit

 Taken by Vernon A. Virka in Saunders County in 1983 and ranks 26th all-time.

 Total B&C Typical Entries

-Taken by Wesley A. O'Brien in Richardson County in 2009, ranked No. 11 overall.
+Taken by Wesley A. O’Brien in Richardson County in 2009 and ranks 16th all-time.

 Record B&C Non-Typical Stat